andrwlddy/100days_of_cloud/README.md

 ## Andrew's Cloud Journey

-[✍️ Introduce yourself]

-[✍️ I have started this 100 days of cloud challenge to commit myself to learning Microsoft Azure.
+[☁️ I have started this 100 days of cloud challenge to commit myself to learning Microsoft Azure.
 I am currently studying for the AZ-900 certification and after that I would love to get another certification, perhaps an Azure security certificaiton.
 My goal is to get both by the end of the year]

-✍️ At the end of the challenge, I would love to already have the AZ-900, and potentially another certification as previously stated.
+☁️ At the end of the challenge, I would love to already have the AZ-900, and potentially another certification as previously stated.
 I want to be comfortable and knowlegable on Azure and maybe even starting to look at AWS or GCP

 - [✍️ Link to your Twitter](https://twitter.com/username)
 - (https://www.linkedin.com/in/andrew-leddy-93a980216/))